-If you’ve been searching for chronic pelvic pain relief, you already know this is not the kind of problem you can overcome with willpower.
+If you have been searching for chronic pelvic pain relief, you already know this is not the kind of problem you can overcome with willpower.
 Pelvic discomfort and sexual pain can affect focus, sleep, exercise, and relationships, even when everything else in life looks high-functioning on paper.
 For many adults, the most frustrating part is uncertainty: symptoms come and go, tests look normal, and the advice feels generic.

 At AgeRejuvenation, we take a functional medicine approach that treats pelvic pain as a real, measurable physiological issue.
 That means looking at the musculoskeletal system, the nervous system, tissue health, hormones, inflammation, and day-to-day stress signals as one connected picture.

-- Overactive deep core muscles that stay “on” even at rest.
+Overactive deep core muscles that stay "on" even at rest.

-- Past injuries, childbirth, surgery, or repetitive strain from training.
+Past injuries, childbirth, surgery, or repetitive strain from training.

-- Irritation in nearby structures such as the low back, hips, or abdominal wall.
+Irritation in nearby structures such as the low back, hips, or abdominal wall.

-- Bladder and bowel habits that increase pressure and muscle guarding.
+Bladder and bowel habits that increase pressure and muscle guarding.

-- Hormonal shifts that affect lubrication, tissue resilience, and sensitivity.
+Hormonal shifts that affect lubrication, tissue resilience, and sensitivity.

-- A stress response that keeps the body in a defensive, high-alert state.
+A stress response that keeps the body in a defensive, high-alert state.

 The Science Behind Modern Pelvic Care